We are Howard and Sally Ogilvie.

 The ice cream bean trees rapidly grew so tall and wide they blocked too much sun and, depleted the trade winds so much that, during a particularly wet period, while the trees were trying to set pods, they fell prey to "black pod", a fungus-like infestation that destroyed an entire winter's crop, killed several trees and left many others weakened.
 We responded to that by pruning back all the diseased branches & pods, removing much of the leaf litter and, ultimately, cutting down all the ice cream bean trees.
 Recovery has been slow and the black pod remains a threat, but the trees are much healthier now.

 We decided to give perennial peanut a try.
 Each tree received a "starter" peanut plant.
 It has turned out to be a valuable, and astonishingly beautiful addition, becoming a beautiful, thick, green carpet with bright yellow blossoms under the cacao trees.
 Perhaps coincidentally, perhaps not, as the perennial peanut filled in, the rose beetles and the damage they cause nearly disappeared.
-This "twofer" (weed suppression and insect control) has been so successful that, as we've expanded our original orchard to additional "sections", we've co-planted perennial peanut with our newer seedlings.
+This "three-fer" (weed suppression, soil enhancement, and insect control) has been so successful that, as we've expanded our original orchard to additional "sections", we've co-planted perennial peanut with our newer seedlings.

-We celebrated each milestone: the first blossom; the first, minute, pod; the first full size pods (two of them) and, finally, the first harvest of ripe pods.
+We celebrated each milestone: the first bud, the first blossom; the first, minute, pod; the first full size pod, and, finally, the first harvest of ripe pods.

 We've also continued planting..using seed from our existing trees, and have completed planting four of five planned new "sections" of 27 trees each.
 But this is only part of the story.
 We still have chocolate to make!